spawnfest/wishvpn/README.md

-# wishvpn
+wishvpn
 =====

-An OTP application
+A modern SSL/VPN client/server written in Erlang

 Build
 -----

     $ rebar3 compile

-by WishVPN
+by colrack